9th April 2026: Official Opening Confirmed

 February 23, 2026 – Site Works & Construction Begin

 The project enters its most exciting phase.
 Site fencing is being erected and the area secured.
-This milestone establishes the physical footprint of the development.

 February 21, 2026 – Parkrun Announcement